 Every dog owner knows the hard time that comes when your pet starts to show signs of age.
-Knowing the signs of aging that can come about as your pet climbs up in years is key to stymieing the steady creep of time: if you know what old age looks like, you can slow its destructive effects and keep your dog comfortable in the meantime.
+Knowing the signs of aging is key to slowing the steady creep of time.
+If you know what old age looks like, you can slow its destructive effects and keep your dog comfortable in the meantime.

 Nuclear sclerosis is a natural part of the normal aging process where the lenses harden, resulting in milky eye appearance.
 It doesn’t typically significantly impact vision, so there isn’t anything to be done for this condition.

 However, cloudy eyes are also a side effect of cataracts, which can be treated; any milkiness should be looked into by a vet just in case.